Advantage of utilizing nonlocal magic resource in Haar-random circuits: Results

 As shown in Fig.~\ref{fig:compare11}, the evolution of $\bar{M}_{n}$ is almost identical for different bond dimensions.
 In Fig.~\ref{fig:compare11}(a), $\bar{M}_{2}$ of both cases concurrently saturates at $t\approx10$.
 In contrast, the curves for entanglement entropy start to diverge at around $t=8$.
 In Fig.~\ref{fig:compare11}(b), the dynamics of $\bar{M}_{1}$ also exhibits similar results.
 Moreover, the required bond dimension below the preset upper bound is also targeted, whose growth diverges at time $t=4$.
 Before reaching the preset bound, the required bond dimension increases exponentially with time.

 We further study the faithfulness of our protocol for larger system sizes.
 As shown in Fig.~\ref{fig:evolution}(a) and (c), $\bar{M}_{2}$ sharply rises up and saturates to $M_{2}^{\mathrm{Haar}}$, while the deviation $\Delta {M}_{2}$ declines exponentially with time as $\Delta {M}_{2} \propto N e^{-\gamma_{2} t}$.
 When the system size $N \geq 30$, the fitting parameter $\bar{\gamma_{2}} \approx 0.43$, which coincides with that in the exponential relaxation of ${M}_{2}$ obtained by Turkeshi \textit{et al.} \cite{Turkeshi_2025}.
+To enable a more direct comparison, we further include the publicly available dataset at $N=64$ from Turkeshi \textit{et al.}, which is plotted as the orange curve in Fig.~\ref{fig:evolution}(c).
 This indicates that the small bond dimension merely suffices to bear with the dynamics of ${M}_{2}$ in Haar-random circuits.
 In Fig.~\ref{fig:evolution}(d), $\Delta {M}_{1}$ exhibits similar exponential decline to their stable values under the evolution of random unitary circuits.
 As a result, the SRE deviation $\Delta {M}_{n}$ is proportional to the system size $N$ and declines exponentially with time $t$, which is expressed as

 Alternatively speaking, the SRE saturates at a time logarithmic with system size $N$.
 We subsequently prove that the dynamics of magic resource is faithfully captured by MPS with an extraordinarily small bond dimension, as $\chi_{\text{SRE}}\propto \ln(N)$.
 Considering the similarity between Eq.~(\ref{eq:expx}) and (\ref{eq:expt}), we can safely conclude that